web2solutions/token-transactions-api/README.md

 `It is a domain's component.`

-May works as aggregation root talking directly to injected domain services (aka domains and subdomains).
+May works as aggregation root / bounded contexts talking directly to injected domain services (aka domains and subdomains).

 It should be the unique option working as communication interface between `infrastructure` and `domain components`.